Novelty Detection via Robust Variational Autoencoding: DESCRIPTION OF MAW

 The generator of this WGAN-type structure is composed of the encoder $\gE$ and the dimension reduction component, which we represent by $\mA$.
 It generates the samples $\{\rvz_{\textup{gen}}^{(i,t)}\}_{i=1,t=1}^{L,T}$ described above.
 The discriminator, $\Dis$, of the WGAN-type structure plays the role of the Lipschitz function $f$ in \eqref{eq:dual_W1}.
 It compares the latter samples with the i.i.d.~samples $\{\rvz_{\textup{hyp}}^{(i,t)}\}_{t=1}^{T}$ from the prior distribution.
 In order to make $\Dis$ Lipschitz, its weights are clipped to $[-1,1]$ during training.
 In the MinMax game of this WGAN-type structure, the discriminator minimizes and the generator ($\gE$ and $\mA$) maximizes

 We note that maximization of \eqref{eq:wass_loss} by the generator is equivalent to minimization of the loss function

-During the training phase, MAW alternatively minimizes the losses \eqref{eq:vae_loss}-\eqref{eq:enc_loss} instead of minimizing a weighted sum.
-Therefore, any multiplicative constant in front of either term of \eqref{eq:loss_in_general} will not effect the optimization.
+During training, MAW alternatively minimizes the losses \eqref{eq:vae_loss}, \eqref{eq:wass_loss} and \eqref{eq:enc_loss} instead of their weighted sum.
+Therefore, any multiplicative constant in front of either term of \eqref{eq:loss_in_general} will not affect the optimization.
 In particular, it was okay to omit the multiplicative constant of \eqref{eq:logp_l1} when deriving \eqref{eq:loss_in_general}.